Alterdesk/hubot-questionnaire-framework/README.md

 var control;

 module.exports = function(robot) {

-    // Override the stop regex to "abort" instead of "stop" questionnaire.setStopRegex(new RegExp(/abort/, 'i'));

-    // Override default hubot help command
-    questionnaire.setCatchHelp(true);
-    // Override the help regex to "what" instead of "help" questionnaire.setHelpRegex(/what/, 'i');
-    // Set the text to send when help was requested questionnaire.setCatchHelpText("You can send \"command\" to start the questionnaire");

-    // Wait for two minutes for a reply from a user questionnaire.setResponseTimeoutMs(120000);
-    // Set the text to send when a user is too late questionnaire.setResponseTimeoutText("You waited too long to answer, stopped listening");

-    // When an unknown command was heard, do not pass it along to the default hubot receiver questionnaire.setCatchAll(true);
-    // Set the text to send when an unknown command was heard questionnaire.setCatchAllText(catchAllText);

-    // Mark the words "command" and "ping" as an accepted commands questionnaire.addAcceptedCommands(["command", "ping"]);

     // Create a control instance
     control = new Control();

+    // Override the stop regex to "abort" instead of "stop" control.setStopRegex(new RegExp(/abort/, 'i'));

+    // Override default hubot help command
+    control.setCatchHelp(true);
+    // Override the help regex to "what" instead of "help" control.setHelpRegex(/what/, 'i');
+    // Set the text to send when help was requested control.setCatchHelpText("You can send \"command\" to start the questionnaire");

+    // Wait for two minutes for a reply from a user control.setResponseTimeoutMs(120000);
+    // Set the text to send when a user is too late control.setResponseTimeoutText("You waited too long to answer, stopped listening");

+    // When an unknown command was heard, do not pass it along to the default hubot receiver control.setCatchAll(true);
+    // Set the text to send when an unknown command was heard control.setCatchAllText(catchAllText);

+    // Mark the words "command" and "ping" as an accepted commands control.addAcceptedCommands(["command", "ping"]);

     // Override the default robot message receiver control.overrideReceiver(robot);